ddc-java-14/recipe-retriever/docs/index.md

 ## Stretch goals/possible enhancements

 * User will be able to save a large amount of recipes on their phone that they can access for later times.
+* User will be able to shuffle/ press "random recipe" button to show a list of random recipes to try.
 * User will be able to search for a recipe by the specific ingredient(s) of their choosing.

 ## Copyright Notice